 Ms Patas d'Illiers was one of the speakers at the LibreOffice Conference, which took place in the Swiss city of Bern, on 3 September.

 She explained that MIMO started in part to lessen the pain of switching to free software.
-"Switching to free software is hard", she confessed.
+"Switching to free software is hard", she said.
 The IT administrators feel alone, and they are blamed by the users for any problems encountered when switching from proprietary to open source applications.
 However, step by step, the MIMO working group and other, similar groups, helped to convince management in the ministries that free software is a viable alternative.

 A major boost for MIMO is the Ayrault Memorandum, published in September 2012, the government policy on free software.
 It is not a mandatory policy, but acts as a guide of good practice.
 Free software and proprietary alternatives should be given the same level of attention and consideration, the Prime Ministry's memorandum says.
 The memorandum defines the cases where free software is suitable.